-This Mini Apple Cinnamon Pecan Cobbler is the perfect Fall treat, and you can whip it up in just minutes using Rhodes Cinnamon Roll Dough. #ad – This recipe has been sponsored by Rhodes Bread.
-As always, all opinions are my own.
+This Mini Apple Cinnamon Pecan Cobbler is the perfect Fall treat, and you can whip it up in just minutes using store-bought Cinnamon Roll Dough.

 In the mean time, let me tell you about this amazing Apple Cinnamon Pecan Cobbler.
 It's actually made in ramekins so each person has their own mini dessert, which is so fun.
 Plus, it's a good size portion for the kiddos.
 Speaking of which, this is a great recipe to make with them.
 They can help mix the apples and place the dough.
 Sticky fingers are a small price to pay for quality family time, don't you agree?